SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 effectively.
 A novice character just beginning his training might require a symbol of his order, for example.
 This is a psychological crutch, which can be reﬂected in the character concept as the Advantage Flaw (R3):
-Minor Stigma Disadvantage, but it has no bearing on the diﬃculty of the metaphysical attempt.
+Minor Stigma Disadvantage, but it has no bearing on the difficulty of the metaphysical attempt.
 Nonetheless, gamemasters may allow a modiﬁer to the Metaphysics skill total modiﬁer per type of additional part.
 There is a limit of one component, one incantation, and one gesture